LukasErekson/RubyChess/README.md

 ## Developing and Contributing
 ### Testing
 A custom test suite with over 100 tests written with RSpec tests the major functionality of the game pieces and the board.
 It can serve as a good benchmark for anyone who wishes to contribute to the repository while maintaining stability.
-I also used SimpleCov as one measure of completeness to make sure niche cases were reached and behave as expected.
+I also used SimpleCov as one measure of completeness to make sure niche cases were reached and methods behave as expected.

 ### Contributing
 Feel free to fork this repo and build on it in any way!
 I welcome any pull requests that aim to improve the quality of the project.
 As a matter of fact, it would give me some more experience reviewing others' code and going through pull requests.

-## Purpose
+## Acknowledgements
 This serves as a capstone project for [The Odin Project's Ruby Programming course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming).
 The whole repository is also an opportunity to practice the standards of a git repository and trying out a new workflow.
 Although this project is done on my own, I hope that the way I use git provides me with good practice at developing software in team-friendly way.

+I'm grateful for the chance to learn from a free and open source cirriculum like the Odin Project.